What's the best visa to stay long term in Thailand ?

 With a price starting at 500,000฿ for 5 years (that need to be paid in full when you apply) it's definitely not for everyone.

-But for anyone who spend a lot of time in Thailand and don't work there, it actually makes a lot of sense.
+But for anyone who spends a lot of time in Thailand and doesn't work there, it's actually a good deal.

 I mean, there's really a ton of upsides.

-And if you know you want to stay in Thailand forever, then even have a 20 years visa for 1 million baht.
-That's "just" 50,000฿ a year and come with a complete peace of mind.
+And if you know you want to stay in Thailand "forever", they even have a 20 years visa for 1 million baht.
+That's "only" 50,000฿ a year and come with complete peace of mind.

 I actually have a connection that can help with the application if you're interested.

-Drop me a message and I'll put you in touch.
+Drop me a message and I'll put you in touch with them.